mmis1000/simple-page-flip/docs/get-started.md

 ## Setup

-All APIs in this library returns `EffectStyle` which consist of 4 style object
+All APIs in this library returns `EffectStyle` which consist of 4 style objects

 ```typescript
 export declare interface EffectStyle {